 After the Seizure

-A seizure episode is divided into three distinct periods: pre-ictal, ictal, and post-ictal.
-The post-ictal period occurs immediately following the seizure.
+- Post-ictal period occurs immediately following the seizure.
 Common behaviors demonstrated by the patient include blindness, ataxia (wobbly gait), lethargy, anxiousness, aggression, hyperactivity, etc. There is nothing you can do during this period but give them time.
 The post-ictal period is a normal part of a seizure, and usually within minutes to several hours they will return to normal.
 Anticonvulsants may help decrease the duration and severity of post-ictal behaviors.

 When is a Seizure an Emergency?

-There are certain situations that will require emergency veterinary intervention.
-Status epileptics is defined as a seizure (ictal period) lasting longer than 5 minutes, or a patient that is continuously going in and out of seizures without fully recovering in between for more than 15 minutes.
-If your pet is having an episode of status epilepticus, please present them to a veterinarian for immediate care.
-Another situation that might require immediate veterinary attention are cluster seizures.
-Cluster seizures are defined as more than one seizure in a 24 hour period.
+- Cluster seizures are defined as more than one seizure in a 24 hour period.
 Many epileptics routinely have cluster seizures, and it isn’t necessary to take them to the ER each time.
 However, if the number of seizures seems excessive for their history, or it is the first time they have clustered, please contact your veterinarian for further recommendations.